pan-dora/loris/doc/redhat-7-install.md

 Everything here needs to be done as root, so either open a root shell now or precede all instructions here with `sudo`.
+You should also, if you are running with SELinux, begin this process by turning it off (```setenforce=0```) and end by turning it back on (```setenforce=1```).
+Doing this, as with sudo, makes installation instructions tricky -- it can change access between different parts of the system in unexpected ways.

 Install Dependencies
 --------------------